Information on self-isolation and returning to work after self-isolation and/or COVID-19 diagnosis.

 When is a negative COVID-19 test required to return to work?

-Employees with new onset of respiratory or gastrointestinal illness (GI) illness that is not explained by another known illness should self-isolate and be tested for COVID-19.
-Use the BC Self Assessment Tool to determine if you need to get tested.
+Employees with new onset of respiratory or gastrointestinal illness (GI) illness that is not better explained by another illness should self-isolate and be tested for COVID-19.

 If this test is negative, employees may return to work after symptoms resolve.